dnh-ee/api-cheat-sheet/README.md

 # API Design Cheat Sheet
 1. Build the API with consumers in mind--as a product in its own right.
     * Not for a specific UI.
-    * Embrace flexibility / tunability of each endpoint (see #5, 6 & 7).
+    * Embrace flexibility / tunability of each endpoint (see #5, 8, 9, 10).
     * Eat your own dogfood, even if you have to mockup an example UI.
+    * Model everything as a resource, even processes: creating an ID for a process allows for easy transition to async processing, and supports easy auditing, observability

 1. Use the Collection Metaphor.
     * Two URLs (endpoints) per resource: